Term: 14 December 2019 – 13 December 2022

 Board position: Non-executive Director

-During his 25-year career in health, Dr Bolevich has worked in a range of senior health management and ICT leadership roles in Australia and New Zealand.
+Dr Bolevich is the Chief Executive of eHealth New South Wales and the Chief Information Officer for NSW Health. eHealth NSW is a specialised agency within NSW Health, responsible for planning, implementing and supporting a digitally enabled, integrated and patient-centric health information environment.
+During his 25-year career in health, he has worked in a range of senior health management and ICT leadership roles in Australia and New Zealand.

 Present position: CEO Toowong Private Hospital